Click here for your FREE

 By Nicole Dean

-comfortable chair, and maybe even a new computer with all of the necessary
+desk and comfortable chair, and maybe even a new computer with all of the

-extras.
+necessary extras.
 Now you’re ready to earn an income from home!
-How nice it will be to be
+How nice it will

 At least that‘s what you think.

-at your desk.
+your desk.
 You think your desk at work was a mess?
 You have no idea.
-This
+This past

-past year was one of the most stressful times I’ve ever experienced; mostly due to
+year was one of the most stressful times I’ve ever experienced; mostly due to the

-the chaos that was my Home Office, conveniently located in my dining room.
-Here
+chaos that was my Home Office, conveniently located in my dining room.
+Here is the

-email, start making list of tasks tocomplete, answer the phone, take a message for
+start making list of tasks to complete, answer the phone, take a message for husband,

-husband, leave note on desk, let the dog back in, separate screaming siblings,
+leave note on desk, let the dog back in, separate screaming siblings, remember to pay

-place) along with son’s school enrollment paperwork that’s been lying on desk
+s school enrollment paperwork that’s been lying on desk under home business

-under home business catalogs and order forms and phone message taken earlier
+catalogs and order forms and phone message taken earlier for husband.'

 The result of my morning's effort?
 Enrollment is late, phone bill isn’t paid on time,